How to Apply

 - TOEFL/IELTS (please see below)

-The MCAT test is not required, but applicants may submit test results in place of the GRE, as part of their application materials.
+While not required, applicants may submit standardized test scores (e.g., GRE, MCAT, LSAT,) if available as part of their application materials.

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
 Proficiency can be demonstrated by the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction (please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English).
 All other applicants must achieve at least a minimum score on either the TOEFL or IELTS test.
 Test scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Applications will not be considered without TOEFL/IELTS scores.